 The cannabis banking program and its compliance requirements under the Bank Secrecy Act (BSA) dominated the boardroom conversation, she said.

 "By focusing so much on cannabis, I couldn't spend any time really focusing on new consumer products and services and branches," she said.
 "Strategically, I'm not doing the credit union any favor by focusing totally on cannabis and maybe missing other opportunities on which I could be focusing."

-To that end, Partner Colorado tapped its CFO, Doug Fagan, to become its president and CEO effective July 1, the institution said in a press release.
+To that end, Partner Colorado tapped its CFO, Doug Fagan, to become its president and CEO, the institution said in a press release.

 "I have big shoes to fill, but I am excited and ready to continue the growth and success of Partner Colorado," Fagan said in the release.

 Before becoming Partner Colorado's CFO in 2017, Fagan served as senior vice president of finance at MidFlorida Credit Union and was vice president of finance at Bay Gulf Credit Union until it merged with MidFlorida in 2010.